 Our remote teaching capabilities also benefit our learners, as it eliminates the monetary and ecological costs associated with travel for face-to-face training.
-We have three folded the number of distribution partners trained in the past three years then in the previous four combined.
+Our live studio has been expanded to be able to provide even more programming in 2023.